An exciting and challenging field, neurology encompasses all disorders of the brain and nervous system—parts of the body we're still learning about.

 After medical school, neurologists complete a one-year internship, followed by a neurology residency and then a fellowship to further specialize.

 Dr. Flippen specializes in headache medicine, but there are subspecialties to suit every personality.
-For those who prefer a faster-paced environment, stroke may be the best fit.
+For those who prefer a faster-paced environment, treating stroke may be a good fit.
 People with a greater interest in procedures may want to consider neurocritical care.
-Alzheimer's or behavioral neurology may be a better option for doctors who are less interested in procedures and who find long-term, complex puzzles satisfying.
+Doctors interested in complex puzzles may find studying Alzheimer's or behavioral neurology satisfying.

 "The doctor carefully listened to and examined each patient with care," he remembers.
 "The patients' problems were intriguing, and that doctor-patient relationship aligned with what I always imagined being a doctor was all about."